osfalt/SymbolicateCrash-macOS/README.md

 # SymbolicateCrash

-Cocoa application for convenient crash logs symbolication.
+Cocoa application for convenient way of crash logs symbolication.